This is Dr. Craig Schneider's avatar and link to their profile

 The average price of an in-person therapy session in the US is $100 to $200 per hour.
 These prices may be higher in Fremont due to a higher cost of living.
 The price also depends on the type of provider you are looking for.
 See the following average prices for various mental health providers without insurance:

-• Counseling with a psychiatrist in Fremont: $150-$500
+• Counseling with a psychiatrist: $150-$500

-• Counseling with therapists in Fremont: $100-300
+• Counseling with therapists: $100-300

-• Therapy with a psychologist in Fremont: $100
+• Therapy with a psychologist: $100

 How is a licensed therapist on this online therapy platform verified?

 Therapists in Fremont, Wisconsin working on BetterHelp are licensed, trained, experienced, and accredited as a doctor of psychology (PhD / PsyD), licensed marriage and family therapists (LMFT), licensed clinical social worker (LCSW / LICSW), or licensed professional counselors (LPC).
-All of these psychology professionals have a Masters Degree or a Doctorate Degree in their field of psychology sciences, and follow the APA Code of Ethics.
-They have been qualified and certified by their state's professional board after successfully completing the necessary education, exams, training and practice with a patient, and extensive experience in a healthcare clinic or treatment centers, in order to become a mental health counselor.
+All of these psychology clinicians have a Masters Degree or a Doctorate Degree in their field of psychology sciences, and follow the APA Code of Ethics.
+They have been qualified and certified by their state's professional board after successfully completing the necessary education, exams, training and practice with a patient, and extensive experience in a healthcare clinic or treatment centers, in order to become a mental health provider.
 While their lived experience, expertise, careers, and background vary, they all possess at least 3 years and 1,000 hours of hands-on experience with adult and sometimes teen patients, and have the necessary therapist credentials to provide a safe space for long lasting emotional healing in therapy.

 Please note BetterHelp does not offer or provide care from psychiatrists to prescribe a drug as treatment, or perform psychological assessments.